coverclock/coverclock/README.md

 ranging from huge, internationally distributed, telecommunications systems, to supercomputers, to tiny microcontrollers.
-His work has given him the excuse to use oscilloscopes and logic analyzers and other expensive tools, crawl around in the equipment bays of business jets, spend his days working inside a SCIF, play with GPS, Iridium, and Inmarsat satellites, hack Android phone internals, develop protocol stacks for cellular base stations, wander around the computer room of a supercomputer center at a national
+His work has given him the excuse to use oscilloscopes and logic analyzers and other expensive tools, crawl around in the equipment bays and take test flights on business jets, spend his days working inside a SCIF, play with GPS, Iridium, and Inmarsat satellites, hack Android phone internals, develop protocol stacks for cellular base stations, wander around the computer room of a supercomputer center at a national